Using Your Legal Plan

 Here are six tips you can offer to help them stay on course those first few months of college life:

 According to the National Institute on Alcohol Abuse and Alcoholism, the first six weeks of freshman year are a vulnerable time for heavy drinking and alcohol-related consequences because of student expectations and social pressures at the start of the academic year.
-In addition to the health-related hazards, there are a variety of legal consequences that make underage drinking an especially troublesome risk for freshman, including:

-• Minor in possession.
+• Minor in possession charges

-• Public intoxication.
+• Public intoxication

-• Open container.
+• Open container violations

-• Driving under the influence.
+• Driving under the influence (DUI)

 For many parents, there’s a good chance your freshman will be attending college in a different state.
 If that’s the case, you should be aware of the potential differences in residential status, income and taxation.

-ResidencyA common reason for your freshman to establish residency in the state where he or she is attending school is to save on out-of state tuition costs.
+A common reason for your freshman to establish residency in the state where he or she is attending school is to save on out-of-state tuition costs.
 But keep in mind residency requirements vary significantly from state to state.
 Generally, before your child enrolls in an out-of-state college, you or your spouse must have established at least one full year of residency in that state.

-Working and paying taxes If your child attends school in another state and gets a job there, he or she will need to pay special attention to the tax laws of that state.
+If your child attends school in another state and gets a job there, they will need to pay special attention to the tax laws of that state.
 Typically, all income, wherever earned, is included in determining your taxes in the state of your domicile (or permanent residence).

 Sometimes even a seemingly harmless prank can go wrong and lead to physical injury, property damage, school disciplinary measures or legal action.
 If the incident is serious, it can have long-lasting effects on your child’s future, into adulthood.